AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex2/README.md

 - [✅ 5.
 Verification](./README.md#-5-verification)
 - [📌 6.
 Summary](./README.md#-6-summary)

 ## 📖  1.
-Overview :
+Overview

 This exercise demonstrates how unsanitized user inputs can be exploited to perform SQL Injection attacks, thereby compromising the integrity and confidentiality of enterprise data.
-In the Incident Management system, input fields—such as those accepting the customer ID, are vulnerable if not properly validated.
+In the Incident Management system, input fields - such as those accepting the customer ID - are vulnerable if not properly validated.
 As a result, attackers might inject malicious SQL code to retrieve, alter, or delete sensitive records without detection.

 ### 📐Business Rules

-  - ❌ Users Must not exploit insecure input fields to inject or modify SQL queries.
+  - ❌ Users must not exploit insecure input fields to inject or modify SQL queries.
   - ⚠️ All user inputs must be rigorously validated and sanitized to prevent SQL Injection.

 ### ⚠️ Why This Matters